Corey Waddell

+He previously played for the Canterbury-Bankstown Bulldogs in the NRL.
+He also uses social media as a platform to show off his culinary skills and encourage fans to live a healthy life.

 Background

 Waddell was born in Sydney, New South Wales, Australia.
 He is the son of former Penrith Panthers and Illawarra Steelers player Steve Waddell.

 Waddell played his junior rugby league for Emu Plains JRLFC, before signing with Penrith Panthers.

 Playing career

 2019

 In round 2 of the 2019 NRL season, Waddell made his NRL debut for Manly-Warringah against the Sydney Roosters.
 In the 2019 Semi-Final against South Sydney, Waddell scored his first NRL try in a 34–26 loss at ANZ Stadium.

 2020

 Waddell played 13 games for Manly in the 2020 NRL season as the club missed the finals.
 He then signed a deal to join Canterbury-Bankstown for the 2021 season.

 2021

 Waddell made a total of 20 appearances for Canterbury in the 2021 NRL season as the club finished last and claimed the Wooden Spoon.

 2022

 On 26 July, Waddell was suspended for five games after being found guilty of eye gouging an opponent during Canterbury's round 19 victory over the Gold Coast.

 Waddell played a total of 17 matches for Canterbury in the 2022 NRL season as the club finished 12th on the table.